Impact Confections

-Impact Confections is a candy company founded in 1981.
-Impact Confections is a U.S. based manufacturer of candies marketed under the WARHEADS and Melster Candies Brands.
+Impact Confections is an American candy manufacturer founded in 1981.
+It trades under the WARHEADS brand and Melster Candies Brands.
 WARHEADS is a brand of sour candies.
 Melster Candies, established in 1919, is a brand of marshmallow candies.
 Most of Impact Confections' branded and co-manufactured candies are produced in their SQF Certified facility in Janesville, Wisconsin.
-It is owned by private equity firm Mill City Capital.
+It is owned by Mexican firm Kua LLC.